Sathvik777/face-recognition/README.md

 # urlShorter
-Fullstack Url shorting service with Django
+Fullstack face recognization project

+### REQURIED TO DO IT NOW
+* installation guide

 ### TO DO

-* Use MySql
+* make local training class and create harrcascade files
 * implemenet web interface (Help!!)
-* make redirctions secure
+* update getting attributes
+* implement methods to handle multiple persons